 Trinity's History and Political Science course combines the strength of a broad-based education in the first two years with the freedom to explore areas of particular interest to individual students in the final two years.
 The combination allows students to engage with problems past and present, national and international, using a range of approaches, but with an emphasis on self-directed study and the development of intellectual skills.
 Students learn through a mixture of classroom-based lectures and tutorials, as well as through independent learning.

 In the first three years, students study the two subjects equally, while in the final year they may choose to concentrate exclusively on either Political Science or History, or to continue with both equally.

-In second year there is the option of replacing one Political Science module by broad curriculum or language modules, while there is the opportunity to spend the third year on exchange at a university outside Ireland.
+In second year there is the option of replacing one Political Science module by broad curriculum or language modules, while in third year there is the opportunity to study abroad at a university outside Ireland.

 Recent graduates are pursuing careers in government and the public sector, media, accountancy and business, to name just a few.
 Some graduates each year progress to further study in areas as diverse as medicine, film production, graphic design and business as well as areas more closely related to history and political science.
 The possibilities are boundless – our alumni pages give an indication of some of the careers followed by political science graduates.